 King's College London

 London, WC2R 2LS

 I received my BA (2006) in Classics and my MPhil (2007) and PhD (2011) in ancient philosophy at St. John’s College, Cambridge.
-My MPhil work concentrated on ancient Greek Pyrrhonean scepticism.
-My doctoral dissertation, entitled Mortal and Divine in Early Greek Epistemology, focused in particular on the epistemologies and theologies of Hesiod, Xenophanes and Parmenides.
+My MPhil work concentrated on ancient Greek Pyrrhonian scepticism.
+My doctoral dissertation (awarded the Hare Prize) was entitled Mortal and Divine in Early Greek Epistemology and focused in particular on the epistemologies and theologies of Hesiod, Xenophanes and Parmenides.
 It is currently being expanded into a monograph to be published with Cambridge University Press.
 Before joining the Departments of Philosophy and Classics at King’s, I was a research fellow at Jesus College, Cambridge (2010-2012).